-- The addition of new employee data and subsequent changes require appropriate approval based on an employee change request with supporting documentation.
-Each entity HR must identify mandatory supporting documentation as per local regulations.
+- After the go-live in SuccessFactors, an Employee Master management process that defines roles, responsibilities and rules for employee data management must be in place and reviewed quarterly.
+In addition to the fields defined as critical and mandatory in SuccessFactors (procedure Master Data Completion Governance), each HR entity must formally define its mandatory and critical fields for employee master data, in line with the local regulations and business requirements.
+(Step 4) - The addition of new employee data and subsequent changes require appropriate approval based on an employee change request with supporting documentation.
+Each HR entity must identify mandatory supporting documentation as per local regulations.
 Employee records should be accurately and completely recorded within 30 days of the event.
 A check is performed to confirm that all required information is completed and accurate.
-Changes to Employee Master Data in SuccessFactors must be processed according to the standard Group HR definitions and across the life cycle changes of an employee (e.g. hire, job change, termination, etc).(Step 4) - Quarterly, an employee master data change report is run of all creations, modifications and deletions to ensure that all the changes were duly approved and performed by authorized users.
+Changes to Employee Master Data in SuccessFactors must be processed according to the standard Group HR definitions and across the life cycle changes of an employee (e.g. hire, job change, termination, etc).(Step 4) - Quarterly, an employee master data change report is run of all creations, modifications and deletions to ensure that all the changes were duly

+- approved and performed by authorized users.
 If any exceptions are found, they are documented and reported immediately for investigation to the Group HRIS team.
 Corrective actions are documented and tracked.
 All exceptions are closed within the next 2 weeks.
-(Step 4)

-- At least monthly, the local Human Resources team must review the "Globally Interfaced Fields report" between SuccessFactors and employee data in the local system to ensure data consistency.
+(Step 4) - At least monthly, the entity Human Resources team must reconcile the SuccessFactors and employee data in the local system to ensure data consistency (procedure).
 Review of the employee movements (hire, transfers and departure) is performed to ensure that they are properly recorded in the local employee data and SuccessFactors.
-(Step 5) - Only authorized users from the Human Resources department have access to manage employee master data in SuccessFactors and employee data in the local system for employee data management.
+Discrepancies are to be corrected within 30 days (Step 5) - Only authorized users from the Human Resources department have access to manage employee master data in SuccessFactors and employee data in the local system for employee data management (procedure).
 (Step 6)